Restaurant Branding for Meal Delivery Service

 It’s reminiscent of the good ol’ days when you would savor every bite, read the newspaper, and be fully present in conversation.
 This is what Stay’d brings to the table.
 Friends, fellowship, and good food.

-The Starter Pack begins with the creation of a six-image mood board to communicate the overall aesthetic of the brand.
+The Starter Pack begins with the creation of a six-image mood board to communicate the overall aesthetic of the restaurant brand identity.

 For the first brand concept, we selected photography that shows modern-day experiences but in a retro-filtered application to align with the brand.